caltechlibrary/iga/docs/glossary.md

     InvenioRDM.

 ROR
     ROR stands for the _Research Organization Registry_.
-As of the year 2023, ROR includes identifiers and metadata for over 100,000 organizations.
+ROR includes identifiers and metadata for over 100,000 organizations.
     Data is licensed according to the Creative Commons [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/)
     license and available via API and other methods.